Online Metric Matching: Beyond the Worst Case: Semi-Stochastic Setting: Euclidean Metric with Smooth Distributions

 \subsection{Balanced Markets}

 In this subsection, we assume $d \geq 3$ and consider balanced markets with smooth distributions.
-We will prove that the $\mathsf{SOAR}$ algorithm admits an $O(1)$ competitive ratio for $d \geq 3$ when servers and requests are randomly drawn from $\mathbb{D}$.
-Together with \prettyref{thm:framework-stocas-advers}, this leads to an $O(1)$-competitive algorithm for $d \geq 3$ with adversarial servers and stochastic requests.
+We prove that the SOAR algorithm is $O(1)$-competitive for $d \geq 3$ in the stochastic setting.
+Combining with \Cref{thm:framework-stocas-advers} leads to an $O(1)$-competitive algorithm in the semi-stochastic setting with $d \geq 3$.

 We first present our main theorem in this subsection.